philp1951/WeatherClock-1/README.md

 # start weatherclock if not already running
 {
 if ! ps -ax | grep python3 | grep weatherclock.py; then
-  sleep 5; /usr/bin/python3 /home/"username"/weatherclock/weatherclock.py
+  sleep 5; /usr/bin/python3 /home/"username"/weatherclock/monwclock.py
 fi
 } &> /dev/null
 ```

 N.B. the sleep 5 command above delays the start of the program.
-Although the network should be up it appears that not all the required network connections are made
-by the time the application is run.
+Although the network should be up it appears that not all the required network connections are made by the time the application is run.

 This checks to see if python is running weatherclock.
 If not - then start it.
 If it is do nothing - allowing multiple logins for user without generating errors.

+The monwclock.py will start weatherclock.py and keep a check (once a minute) to ensure it is still running and attempt to restart weatherclock.py in the event of a crash.

 Using Weatherclock
 ------------------